WebElement Domain

 # Realistic typing with configurable speed

-await element.type_keys("Hello, world!", interval=0.05)
+await element.type_text("Hello, world!", interval=0.1)

-# Raw keyboard events
+# Individual key events

-await element.send_keys("Hello")
+await element.key_down(Key.CONTROL)

-await element.backspace()
+await element.key_down(Key.A)

-await asyncio.sleep(interval)
+await element.key_up(Key.A)

 File Upload Handling